What is Dual Diagnosis Drug & Alcohol Addiction Treatment?

 When the term “dual diagnosis” is used to describe a drug and alcohol treatment center, it means that the facility is equipped to treat mental health issues in addition to substance abuse.

-Dual diagnosis treatment addresses both the underlying psychiatric issues and the substance abuse disorder and is often necessary to facilitate a successful recovery from addiction or alcoholism.
+Dual diagnosis treatment addresses both the underlying psychiatric issues and substance abuse disorder.
+This level of care is often necessary to facilitate a successful recovery from addiction or alcoholism.

 What Are Co-Occurring Disorders?

 A co-occurring disorder is a diagnosable mental health disorder that someone can have in addition to a substance use disorder.
 People who are chemically-dependent often have mental health disorders that are mood or anxiety-related.